 RESPIRATORY PROTECTION: Use air-purifying or air-supplied respirators, as appropriate, where local or general exhaust ventilation is inadequate.
-Adequate ventilation must keep worker exposure below applicable TLVs for fumes, gases, and other by-products of welding with HydroStar H2.
-See sections 3, 10, and 16 for details.
+Adequate ventilation must keep worker exposure below applicable TLVs for fumes, gases, and other by-products of welding with this mixture.
+See sections 3, 10, 15, and 16 for details.
 An air-supplied respirator must be used in confined spaces.
 Respiratory protection must conform to OSHA rules as specified in 29 CFR 1910.134.

-SKIN PROTECTION: Wear work gloves when handling cylinders; welding gloves for welding.
+SKIN PROTECTION: Wear work gloves for cylinder handling; welding gloves for welding and cutting.